vjat5452/Hostel-Hub-Base/README.md

-# HostelHubPLus
+# HostelHubBase

-HostelHubbPlus is a MERN stack project meticulously crafted to optimize hostel operations.
+Hostel-Hubb-Base is a MERN stack project meticulously crafted to optimize hostel operations.
 It offers hostel administrators a powerful platform to manage tasks like Hostel Allotment,Room allocation ,leave management, complaint handling, notice board management, Fine and inventory tracking with ease.

 Designed for four key actors—Students, Caretakers, Wardens, and Hostel Admins—each plays a crucial role in ensuring the system's efficient operation.